 - Safety glasses

 - Side/full face shields

 - Full face respirators

-It’s believed by both doctors and safety experts that proper selection and use of the correct eye protection at work could lessen the severity or even prevent 90% of such eye injuries.
+Both doctors and safety experts believe proper selection and use of eye protection at work could prevent 90% of such eye injuries.

 Most Common Eye Hazards in the Workplace

-The type of hazard depends on the job site/workplace, type of work being done, current conditions, type of tools being used, and type of materials present.
-Different industries carry a higher risk of different eye hazards.
+The hazard level depends on the job site/workplace, including what work is being done, the current conditions, and the type of materials and tools present.
+Different industries carry a higher risk of varying eye hazards.